PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md

             .setPlayerId(player.getPlayerId())
             .setRealtimeEnabled(true)
             .send(function(response){
-                totalPlayers = response.opponents.length + 1; // we add one to this because the opponents list doesnt include us
+                totalPlayers = response.opponents.length + 1; // we add one to this because the opponents list doesn't include us
             });
     }